mienaikoe/ziyu/Chapters/Chapter3.md

 	*She was lying to me*

-	"Well, if she's not here, I ought to go back to my office to call the capital."
+	"Well, if she's not here, I should go back to call the capital."

 	"Wait.
 Let me go with you."